4 reasons to apply to the 2021 World Changing Ideas Awards

 Don’t miss your chance to apply for the 2021 World Changing Ideas awards, which honors products, concepts, companies, policies, and designs that are pursuing innovation for good.
 There’s a week left before the 12/18 deadline.

 Entries will be judged on impact, design, scalability, and ingenuity.
-You can see the full list of categories and get updates on the judges at the entry page.
+You can see the full list of categories and get updates on the judges by visiting the entry page.

-In the past, we’ve honored a 3D-printer that prints whole houses, solar-powered refrigerators, a campaign to restore the right to vote to felons in Florida, and a company offering a minimum wage of $70,000 to all its workers.
+In the past, we’ve honored a 3D printer that prints whole houses, solar-powered refrigerators, a campaign to restore the right to vote to felons in Florida, and a company offering a minimum wage of $70,000 to all its workers.
 You can read about last year’s winners here.
 We’re looking at everything from small concepts to the work of the biggest corporations.

 Here are four reasons why you should apply: